 What are the main current IP issues for a company like Exotec?

-O.B.: Intellectual Property makes it possible to generate ‘exclusive’ rights.
+Intellectual property makes it possible to generate ‘exclusive’ rights.
 For example, obtaining a patent gives its holder an exclusive right of exploitation, which is a privilege, limited in time and space, and confined to the patented invention.
-The holder of the right thus becomes the only person authorised to commercially exploit his invention: no-one is authorised to produce, sell or distribute it without his consent.
+The holder of the right thus becomes the only person authorized to commercially exploit his invention: no-one is authorized to produce, sell or distribute it without their consent.

 IP therefore provides legal protection for our services and solutions: through our patents, of course, or through copyright to protect our software.